Blaizenheart/S2FinalTry10/README.md

 > "W-W-What?!?
 No, OF COURSE NOT," Dain stammers.
 "I just think you have pretty eyes!"

-> "——a secret.\" Everest finishes, before staring at Dain.
+> "——a secret."
+Everest finishes, before staring at Dain.
 "Wait, what?"

 > What adventures will you embark on next?